DataDog/documentation/content/logs/log_collection/java.md

 **Notes:**

-- Replace `<API_KEY>` by your Datadog API key value
+- Replace `<API_KEY>` with your Datadog API key value
-- `%mdc{keyThatDoesNotExist}` is added because the xml configuration trim the whitespace as explained [here](https://github.com/logstash/logstash-logback-encoder#prefixsuffix)
+- `%mdc{keyThatDoesNotExist}` is added because the XML configuration trims whitespace, as explained [here](https://github.com/logstash/logstash-logback-encoder#prefixsuffix)
 - See the list of [available endpoints for the EU region](https://docs.datadoghq.com/logs/?tab=euregion#datadog-logs-endpoints)

 ## Getting further

-Enrich your log events with valuable attributes!
+Enrich your log events with contextual attributes.

-Logging is great- It tells developers and administrators what is happening at specific moments in time.
-However, always remember to decorate them with contextual attributes.

 ### Using the Key/Value parser